 “A core passion of mine is to help companies find and live their unique selling proposition (USP).
 For employers, this helps attract, motivate and retain the best talent,” Lynn says.
 “When employees understand the brand, vision and objectives, they work with a purpose,” she adds.

 Training topics apply Lynn’s broad experience to the highly individualized needs of each client and organization.

 “I believe that by establishing a brand that supports an invigorated workplace and culture, your organization will thrive,” Lynn says.
 It’s the antithesis of what she calls the TOT Zone.
-Lynn addresses the humanized workplace in the management section of her book on mitigating boss/employee conflict,Tame Your Terrible Office Tyrant; How to Manage Childish Boss Behavior & Thrive in Your Job, an Amazon bestseller for seven consecutive years.
+Lynn addresses the humanized workplace in the management section of her book on mitigating boss/employee conflict,Tame Your Terrible Office Tyrant; How to Manage Childish Boss Behavior & Thrive in Your Job, an Amazon bestseller for eight consecutive years.

 Below are some of the many topics Lynn can offer your company through in-person workshops: